-Benefits Counseling is a direct service designed to inform, and answer questions from, a participant about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
-Through an accurate individualized assessment, this service provides information to the participant regarding the full array of available work incentives for essential benefit programs such as Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies, and food stamps.
+Benefits Counseling includes direct and indirect activities service designed to inform, and answer questions from, a participant about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
+Through an accurate individualized assessment, this service provides information to the participant regarding the full array of available work incentives for essential benefit programs such as Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies, and Supplemental Nutrition Assistance Program.